 This product may include software developed by the gSOAP project. gSOAP is copyrighted and owned by Robert A. van Engelen (www.cs.fsu.edu/~engelen/soap.html).
 The gSOAP license allows for commercial use of gSOAP.
-It also allows products to be built on top and distributed under any license (including commercial).
-Products developed with gSOAP should include a notice of copyright and a disclaimer of warranty in the product's documentation (License Exhibit B).

-gSOAP source code modifications that are distributed as part of an open source product should be submitted back to us for quality control.
+It also allows products to be built on top and distributed under any license gSOAP source code modifications that are distributed as part of an open source product should be submitted back to us for quality control.
 Please note that modifications to the gSOAP runtime source codes are not required to build applications so this requirement should not prohibit (commercial) product development in any way.